-- Introduction to a new, educational theater experience - A powerful stage-musical-drama tracing the beginnings of American political and economic thought – "the American Vision" - back to its earliest origins in the Mediterranian Bronze Age - the founding of Athens - the first democracy - in 1400 BC.
+A powerful stage-musical-drama tracing the beginnings of American political and economic thought – "the American Vision" - back to its earliest origins in the Mediterranean Bronze Age - the founding of Athens - the first democracy - in 1400 BC.

-Sinjah - an Omazon girl - on the eve of "the uprising"
+Sinjah -- an Omazon girl -- on the 'Night of Wishes'

 Show Features / Themes